 Last month, Dallas Cowboy Jerry Brown Jr. was killed in a Texas drunk driving car crash.
 His friend and team member Josh Brent was at the wheel.

 Why are there so many DUI deaths in Dallas when larger cities, like New York and Philadelphia, have very low rates of DUI deaths?
 It may simply be that Dallas residents are more likely to drive.
 In New York of Philadelphia, public transportation, including the subway, accommodates patrons traveling to and from bars.
-However, if you are drinking in Lower Greenville and you become intoxicated, your choices for a safe, legal ride home are limited to a designated driver or a horrendous taxi cab fare.
-You might just decide to risk driving home yourself.
+However, if you are drinking in Lower Greenville and you become intoxicated, your choices for a safe, legal ride home are limited to a designated driver or a taxi cab.
+Unfortunately, many people decide to risk driving home themselves.

 - Dallas Population: 1.2 million (9th largest city in U.S.)

 - Number of fatal Dallas car crashes per 1,000 residents: 1.15 (4th highest in U.S.)

 - Number of fatal alcohol-related crashes per 1,000 residents: 0.48 (5th highest in U.S.)

 - Dallas rate of fatal car accidents involving alcohol: 41.4 percent

 Denver has the highest rate of fatal car accidents involving intoxication at 54.2 percent.
 Houston ranks 2nd with a 46.8 percent, Austin ranks 7th with a rate of 40.3 percent, and Fort Worth ranks 12th at 35.9 percent.
 Per capita, U.S. DUI deaths have dropped by two-thirds over the past 30 years.